 Buying a puppy online from a puppy broker website like PuppySpot.com does not sound good, and it isn’t.
 We do not endorse websites like Puppy Spot that list thousands of puppies for sale online each year.
 In addition to the outrageous prices, they charge for puppies born in USDA commercial dog farms, we do not recommend buying puppies from USDA breeders ever.

 There are too many risks to buying puppies online.
 Dogs live for 15 plus years and it is important to see firsthand where it was born.
 Meet the mother dog and the puppy in person before you buy.
 Make sure the breeder is not a puppy mill.

+Never buy a puppy from a picture.
 Pick your puppy up in person, meet the mother dog, see her mental and physical condition.
 She should be clean, happy and well adjusted.
 If they want to ship the puppy to you, meet you halfway in a parking lot and won’t let you see where all of their dogs live, those are red flags.

 If they won’t give you breeder information before you buy the puppy, that is a red flag.

 It is not safe to buy any dog online, nor do we suggest having the puppy shipped to you by air nanny or even meeting the breeder halfway or in a parking lot.
 PuppySpot.com has many options to direct ship the puppy to you.
 This is a huge red flag to us.
 There is no excuse as to why you should be able to see where your puppy was born and see the condition of the mother dog and where all of the dogs live.